 - Withdrawal management services are urgent and provided on a short-term basis.
-Withdrawal Management services can be provided before a full assessment has been completed and may be provided in an outpatient, residential, or inpatient setting. - Each beneficiary shall reside at the facility if receiving a residential service and will be monitored during the detoxification process.
-Medically necessary habilitative and rehabilitative services are prescribed by a licensed physician or licensed prescriber. - Withdrawal Management Services include assessment, care coordination, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other nonopioid substance use disorders, observation, and recovery services. - Your plan offers residential, non-institutional, non-medical withdrawal management programs that utilize a social model detox system, for a maximum of seven (7) days.
-At least one provider allows and manages medications brought in and taken by the beneficiary to assist in reducing the discomfort or withdrawal side effects. - Eligible members can receive Inpatient Withdrawal Management treatment services at sub acute and acute care hospitals, as described above in the Inpatient Treatment Services Section.
+Withdrawal Management services can be provided before a full assessment has been completed and may be provided in an outpatient, residential, or inpatient setting. - Regardless in which type of setting, the beneficiary shall be monitored during the withdrawal management process.
+Beneficiaries receiving withdrawal management in a residential or inpatient setting shall reside at the facility.
+Medically necessary habilitative and rehabilitative services are prescribed by a licensed physician or licensed prescriber. - Withdrawal Management Services include assessment, care coordination, medication services, Medications for Addiction Treatment for opioid use disorder, Medications for Addiction Treatment for alcohol use disorder and other non- opioid substance use disorders, observation, and recovery services. - Your plan offers residential, non-institutional, non-medical withdrawal management programs that utilize a social model detox system, for a maximum of seven (7) days.
+At least one provider allows and manages medications brought in and taken by the beneficiary to assist in reducing the discomfort or withdrawal side effects. - Eligible members can receive Inpatient Withdrawal Management treatment services at sub-acute and acute care hospitals, as described above in the Inpatient Treatment Services Section.
 Acute withdrawal management services are available 24 hours per day, 7 days week.
 If you are experiencing acute or severe withdrawal, go to your nearest emergency room.